-Cordless vacuums have a dust container rather than a bag.
+Cordless vacuums have a dustbin rather than a bag.
 The ease of emptying the dust container varies by model.
 One-button release systems are the easiest to use.

 Others have a more complicated removal process that may require reading through the manual.

-Whatever type you choose, be sure to hold the vacuum over a garbage can while removing the container as some vacuums open upon release.
+Whatever type of vacuum you choose, be sure to hold the dustbin over a garbage can while removing the container, as some dustbins open upon release.

-Cordless vacuums are lighter than traditional corded uprights, which makes it easier to clean stairs, under furniture, and other hard-to-reach places.
-Some extras that add even more convenience to a cordless vacuum include:
+Cordless vacuums are lighter than traditional corded upright vacuum cleaners, which makes it easier to clean stairs, under furniture, and other hard-to-reach places.
+Some extras that add even more convenience to a cordless vacuum include the following:

-HEPA filtration systems trap dust and allergens and are great not only for allergy sufferers but for pet owners as well.
+HEPA filtration systems trap dust and allergens and are suitable not only for allergy sufferers but for pet owners as well.
 Look for a vacuum with a HEPA filter if this sounds like you.

-Some vacuums include a power boost that increases the rotation of a brush or increases suction in short bursts.
-This gives you extra power when you need it, without draining the battery as fast.
+Some vacuums include a power boost that increases the rotation of a brush or increases the suction in short bursts.
+This gives you extra power when you need it without draining the battery as fast.

-A rotating brush is an absolute must for pet owners.
-Some vacuums turn the brush on or off, which you’ll need if you have hardwood floors.
+A rotating brush is an absolute must for pet owners dealing with pet hair.
+Some vacuums turn the brush on or off, which you’ll need if you have hard floors.

-Converting to a handheld vacuum makes cleaning spills easier and adds a greater degree of versatility.
+Converting a vacuum cleaner to a handheld mode makes cleaning spills easier and adds a greater degree of versatility.
 The ability to transform your machine into a handheld vacuum is ideal for spot cleaning in the house or car.